Welcome to today's edition of the Rush 24-7 podcast.

 Well, Judge Roberts news continues.

-Roger Hedgecock in for Rush Limbaugh today, and uh Rush, of course, off on a great uh break, a well-deserved break, but we continue because, of course, we are commanded to continue this relentless pursuit of the truth.
+But we continue because, of course, we are commanded to continue this relentless pursuit of the truth.

-You got to know your enemy, and I hope this last caller helped everybody.
+You've got to know your enemy, and I hope this last caller helped everybody.

-You gotta know your enemy.
+You got to know your enemy.

-They are not a delinquent U.S. uh.
+They are not a delinquent U.S. youth just off on a lark.

-This is a whole different thing.
+No, This is a whole different thing.

-Uh here is um this is a serious writing now.
+Here is, this is a serious writing now.

-Associated press, Tallahassee, Florida.
+Associated Press, Tallahassee, Florida.

 Lead paragraph.